 As consumers, we know that the easier it is to pay a bill, the more likely we are to do it in a timely way.
 Cloud accounting platforms typically allow you to invoice by email and accept online payment by PayPal, Stripe, credit or debit card, bank transfers and e-checks.
 All your customer has to do is click on a link to pay in full.
 And since you’re being paid through your cloud accounting platform, it’s easy to keep track of who’s paid and when.

-The last thing you want to do at the end of a long and demanding day is hunch over your computer to send invoices, create estimates, file expenses and look into who owes you money.
-Most cloud accounting platforms have mobile apps so you can do all of the above and much more on your phone, tablet or any other device—while you’re on the go.
+The last thing you want to do at the end of a long and demanding day is hunch over your computer to send invoices, create estimates, file expenses, and look into who owes you money.
+Fortunately, most cloud accounting platforms have mobile apps.
+You can do all of the above and much more on your phone, tablet, or any other device—while you’re on the go.

 As soon as a project wraps up, you can send an invoice from your truck.
 Have a wad of receipts to file?
 Take a picture and digitally store them before they have a chance to get lost.
 Want to track your time on certain tasks or see how many hours you’ve spent on a particular project?
 Simply log in wherever you are.